 Where it was good was on First Input Delay.
 This links to the location and speed of the server which hosts the site.
 This was good in 94% of loads.

 However, on First Contentful Paint, Largest Contentful Paint and Cumulative Layout Shift, the site scores below Google’s speed benchmark.
 A slight surprise.

-We guess they’ve chosen to add customer experience elements like the home page video which slow the page load speed down, and live with the search speed impact.
+We guess they’ve chosen to live with the search speed impact of adding customer experience elements like the home page video which slows down the page load speed.
 They clearly believe the strength of their brand name, and scope and experience of their site will minimise any search impact from slow page speeds.